chiffa/BioFlow/dev_log.rst

  - TODO: [FEATURE] flow to a targeted set

- - TODO: [FEATURE] we ighted targets flow
+ - TODO: [FEATURE] weighted targets flow

- - TODO: [FEATURE] modification of the Laplacian weights by the end user.
+ - DONE: [FEATURE] modification of the Laplacian weights by the end user.

- - TODO: [FEATURE] import credence from the interaction databases
+ - DONE: [FEATURE] import credence from the interaction databases

  - TODO: [FEATURE] add direct interactions for TFs in yeasts by combining https://www.nature.com/articles/ng2012 and https://pubmed.ncbi.nlm.nih.gov/29036684/ for binary interaction filters

- - TODO: [DEV TOOL] performance evaluation run: compute compops for sampling a large pool of genes in yeast
+ - DONE: [DEV TOOL] performance evaluation run: compute compops for sampling a large pool of genes in yeast

  - TOOD: [REFACTOR] set the model for the database usage for the samples by performing